Ghana Standards Authority: Divisions

 The Authority uses four strategies in performing its functions namely: Metrology, Standards, Testing and Quality Assurance (MSTQ).
 The Ghana Standards Board's function in industry include the development of standards, certification of systems used in industries.
 It also certifies products and runs test training for industries to promote compliance of industries to the set standards of the board.
 The board reviews industry conformity to regulations and calibrates weighing and measuring instruments such as fuel pumps.
 The board performs physical analysis of products before they can be sold.

 Regional offices

-The board operates a decentralized system for effective monitoring and supervision, allowing it to operate at a regional level.
+The authority operates a decentralized system for effective monitoring and supervision, allowing it to operate at a regional level.
 There are seven regional board offices: